Baynes Sound produces more than half of BC's farmed shellfish.

 Completed in 2019, the project will eventually enable shellfish harvesters to implement mitigation strategies before NoV becomes widespread.
 Anticipated outcomes include reduced risk and increased returns to shellfish producers and protection of the reputation of BC’s shellfish industry.

-Island Coastal Economic Trust funded this project on 2019 through the Capital and Innovation program.
+Island Coastal Economic Trust approved funding for this project in 2019 through the Capital and Innovation program.